rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 the rest of the try-mark-green algorithm.
 The next interesting thing happens when we successfully marked the node as green.
 At that point we copy the node and the edges to its dependencies from the old graph into the new graph.
-We have to do this because the new dep-graph cannot not acquire the node and edges via the regular dependency tracking.
+We have to do this because the new dep-graph cannot acquire the node and edges via the regular dependency tracking.
 The tracking system can only record edges while actually running a query -- but running the query, although we have the result already cached, is exactly what we want to avoid.